SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 Here's some inputs the Bench Master would consider for each developer:

+- Client needs - Is there any client work that tentatively needs the developer?
 - Internal Projects - What is most important?
 - Internal Projects - What teams are looking for a Dev?
 - Current skillset